ReggieVW/cvat-docs/manual/automatic_annotations.md

 ![image](https://user-images.githubusercontent.com/35894891/199706050-77161b5e-3c6c-495c-ad89-a6d2cc5cb2c1.png)

 ## Tracking using SiamMask or TransT
 Open the task and use ``AI tools`` to start tracking an object.
-Draw a bounding box around an object, and sequentially switch through the frame.
+Draw a bounding box around an object, and sequentially switch through the frames.
 Labeled objects are automatically tracked when you move to the next frame.

 <img src="https://user-images.githubusercontent.com/35894891/176134413-011a325d-f398-4890-9fd8-9aaeef26c1cf.png"/>